 The best way to keep skin healthy is to avoid sun exposure beginning early in life.
 Here are some other tips:

-- If you are in the sun between 10am and 4pm, always wear protective clothing, such as a hat, long-sleeved shirt, and sunglasses.
+- Avoid excessive sun exposure, especially between the hours of 10am and 4pm when UV exposure is at its peak.
+If you are in the sun between 10am and 4pm, always wear protective clothing such as a hat, long-sleeved shirt, and sunglasses.

-- Put on sunscreen lotion before going out in the sun to help protect your skin from UV light.
+- Put on sunscreen before going out in the sun to help protect your skin from UV light.
 Remember to reapply the lotion as needed.
-Always use products that are SPF (sun protection factor) 15 or higher.
+Always use products that are SPF (sun protection factor) 30 or higher.

-- Relieve dry skin problems by using a humidifier at home, bathing with soap less often (use a moisturizing body wash instead), and using a moisturizing lotion.
-If this doesn't work, see your doctor.
+- Try to avoid dry skin.
+Use a humidifier at home, bathe with soap less often (use a moisturizing body wash instead), and use a moisturizing lotion.
+If this doesn't work, schedule an appointment with your doctor.

 The chance of developing skin cancer increases as people age, especially for those who live in sunny areas of the country.
 There are three types of common skin cancers: basal cell carcinoma, squamous cell carcinoma, and malignant melanoma.

 The best defense against skin cancer is paying attention to the warning signs.
 If there is a sudden change in the look of a mole or a new spot, see a doctor.
-Look for differences in color, size, shape, or surface quality (scaliness, oozing, crusting, or bleeding).
-Have a doctor check any dark colored spots.
+Look for differences in color, size, shape, or surface quality (scales, oozing, crusting, or bleeding).
+Have a doctor check any dark-colored spots.

 What are the treatment options for aging skin?